57% of Individuals Are Willing to Receive Promotional Texts

 How a Business Can Build a Text Message Marketing List

-The continued popularity of texting and the measurable group of individuals willing to receive text messages from businesses and organizations suggests that there is an opportunity for businesses to build their relationship with customers and potential customers through text message marketing.
+The continued popularity of texting and the measurable group of individuals willing to receive text messages from businesses and organizations suggest that there is an opportunity for businesses to build their relationship with customers and potential customers through text message marketing.

 Building a text marketing strategy and list can help businesses and organizations in many ways.
 For a much smaller budget than traditional mailers require, and a higher open rate than email, businesses and organizations can stay connected to their customers more frequently with the knowledge that their message is being seen.
 Text messaging provides a safe “arm’s length distance” interaction with customers that keeps them engaged with your organization—and, if done correctly, it can strengthen brand loyalty.